- Alise Talley

 25. Fort McAllister State Park (Richmond Hill)

 One more for the Civil War fanatics!
-Fort McAllister is a Confederate stronghold that eventually fell to the Union, a defeat ushering the war another step closer to the united United States.
+Fort McAllister is a Confederate stronghold that eventually fell to the Union, a defeat that ushers the war another step closer to the United States.
+Now, this site can be used as a campground next to, you guessed it, a museum about the area.